-A bare-metal server is a physical computer server used by one tenant only.
+A bare metal server is a physical computer server used by one tenant only.
 Unlike the cloud model, bare-metal servers belong to one user, also known as single-tenant physical servers.
 Bare metal servers allow users to optimize the server based on their needs.
 Bare metal servers are designed to run dedicated services; thus, stability, durability, and reliability are very important.
-Since the bare-metal server users don’t have to share their resources with neighbors, it also offers a very predictable performance.
+Since bare-metal server users don’t have to share their resources with neighbors, it also offers a very predictable performance.

 What is Bare-metal Hypervisor?